thegetty/bronze-guidelines/content/vocabulary/chef-modele.md

 layout: vocabulary
 toc: false
 menu: false
-definition: "French term for a bronze replica of the artist’s model that is used to make molds for the production of large editions in sand casting.
-In rare cases, a chef-modèle has been used in lost-wax casting."
+definition: 'French term for a bronze replica of the artist’s model that is used to make molds for the production of large editions in sand casting.
+In rare cases, a chef-modèle has been used in lost-wax casting.'
 ---

 <div class="backmatter">